Mishra Dhatu Nigam Ltd (NSE: MIDHANI) Q3 2026 Earnings Call dated Feb. 17, 2026

 S. V. S. Narayana Murty

 Okay.
-So as you all know that keeping in view of the supply chain disruptions Mizani has established a metal bank.
-So already that we are working with five of our customers to establish this metal bank in the premises of Mizani.
-And already the purchase procedures are ongoing and the same wheel works are also underway.
-So maybe down the line within six months a fully full fledged metal bank of six important raw materials that are essential for all the defense and other customers will be in place inside Merani.
-So maybe you will see by end of Q1 26, 27 we’ll be will be giving better information on the actual situation.
+So, as you all know that keeping in view of the supply chain disruptions MIDHANI has established a metal bank.
+So, already that we are working with five of our customers to establish this metal bank in the premises of MIDHANI.
+And already the purchase procedures are ongoing and the civil works are also underway.
+So, maybe down the line within six months a fully full fledged metal bank of six important raw materials that are essential for all the defense and other customers will be in place inside MIDHANI.
+So, maybe you will see by end of Q1 ’26-27 we’ll be giving better information on the actual situation.
+Now currently things are underway.

 Shashi Ranjan